Seraaron/agora/README.md

 ### Alpha Versions

+#### 20 Jan 2022 (v0.5.1)
+- Written introduction
+- Added form-fillable character sheet pdf
+- Updated the linear reading order with links at the bottom of core articles
+- Finished a few small unfinished articles

 #### 16 Jan 2022 (v0.5)
 - Finished character assembly rules (the game should now be fully playable!)
 - Updated professions and cultures